emmawalshdev/The-Book-bar/README.md

   - A link to the registration page is displayed for easy access.

 - Submission behaviour
-  - If the username exists in the database
+  - If the username exists in the database:
     - The password is checked.
     - If the password inputted matches the hashed password, the user is directed to the profile page.
     - If the password inputted does not match the hashed password, an error flash message is displayed and the user is redirected to the login page

-  - if the username does not exist in the database
+  - if the username does not exist in the database:
     - An error flash message is displayed.
 The user is redirected back to the login page.

 #### Register page